gabrielpascua/epubbd/README.md

 #### contents[0].html
 The HTML of your content page.
 The markup is sanitized before adding to the page to ensure XHTML compatibility.
+Embedded images with local paths must set the "src" attribute relative to where the currently running script is.
 Example: `'Hello World <br> Line break tag will be converted to <br/>'`